Are compatible ink cartridges any good? Manufacturers certainly have a lot to gain from selling us their own genuine ink.

-Prices of branded ink have increased even further in recent years (see Appendix at bottom of page) so we examine the benefits of genuine vs compatible ink cartridges to see which is best for you.
+Prices of manufacturers’ own ink have increased even further in recent years (see example in Appendix at bottom of page) so this article examines the benefits of genuine vs compatible ink cartridges to see which is best for you.

 Why Use Genuine Ink Cartridges?

-- Specially formulated to consistently produce photo quality prints.
-[Note the emphasis on photo quality – the quality of standard text and graphics is likely to be too similar to notice any difference]
+Note the emphasis on photo quality – the quality of standard text and color graphics is likely to be too similar to notice any difference.

 Independent tests usually find that genuine inks may produce better quality photos (on photo paper) although it can be hard for the average user to notice.
-It also depends which compatibles are tested – some are very good and some are quite poor.
+It also depends which compatible inks are tested – some are very good and some are quite poor.

-In my experience this is more likely with cartridges that are refilled (rather than replaced) and with the cheapest compatibles e.g. Fleabay specials that are priced too good to be true and have no user reviews.
+In my experience this is more likely with cartridges that are refilled (rather than replaced) or with the cheapest compatibles e.g. eBay specials that are priced too good to be true and have no user reviews.

-Inkjet warranties are typically for 12 months so this threat is only really relevant in the first year – outside the warranty period, any repairs by the manufacturer will almost certainly cost more than buying a new printer anyway.
-Cheap inkjet printers can be considered as disposable products if they break.
+But inkjet warranties are typically for just 12 months so that concern is only really relevant in the first year – outside of the warranty period, any repairs would likely cost far more than buying a new printer anyway.

 Why Use Compatible Ink Cartridges?

-The benefit of compatibles is simply price.
-I reviewed how to save ink when printing webpages and many printers have a ‘draft quality’ option but, even so, genuine ink is still incredibly expensive.
+The benefit of compatible ink is price.
+I have reviewed before how to save ink when printing webpages and many printers have a ‘draft’ quality option which may help but, even so, genuine ink is still incredibly expensive.

-Typically I use 3 XL multipacks per year so, for me, the comparison is:
+Typically I use the equivalent of 3 XL multipacks per year in my home office so, for me, the final cost comparison is:

 Annual Ink Cost:

-6 years is already a long life for a cheap inkjet printer – it’s quite likely they would have failed then anyway, even if I had used genuine ink all the time…
+And 6 years is already a very long life for a cheap inkjet printer – it’s very likely they could have failed then anyway, even if I had used genuine ink all that time.

-Regardless, I saved £800 ($1100) during the lifetime of each printer – money in my pocket, not the manufacturer’s.
+Regardless, I saved at least £800 ($1000) during the lifetime of each printer – that’s money in my pocket, not the manufacturer’s.

-From my experience owning a computer repair business, if money is no object and you want to be 100% sure of photo quality (and warranty cover), it may make sense to use only genuine ink cartridges.
-However, for most of us, they cost so much more (7x more for my printer) that it is well worth considering using compatible ink:
+From my own experience, and seeing hundreds of customers in my computer repair business, if money is no object and you want to be 100% sure of best photo quality (and warranty cover), it may make sense to use only genuine ink cartridges.

-- Do you regularly print a lot of high quality photos, on photo paper?
-If yes, you will likely get the absolute best results using genuine ink, but the costs will be very high as photos use up ink at an astonishing rate.
+If yes, you will likely get the absolute best results using genuine ink, but the cost can be very high as large photos use up ink at an astonishing rate.

 Consider testing with a side by side comparison to see if compatible ink quality is acceptable – or just use an online service to print your photos, it will be much cheaper for large volumes…

-- Are you prepared to occasionally run the print head/nozzle cleaning function of your printer (if required) and perhaps return/throw away a compatible cartridge if it doesn’t work?
+Are you prepared to perhaps return or throw away a compatible cartridge if it doesn’t work?

-If not, choose genuine ink – even well reviewed compatibles are more likely to have a faulty cartridge than genuine ones (but they cost so little it doesn’t really matter if the odd one fails…)
+If not, choose genuine ink – even well reviewed compatibles are slightly more likely to have a faulty cartridge than genuine ones (but they cost so little that it doesn’t really matter if the odd one doesn’t work…

-Can you use compatible ink cartridges?
-The choice is yours but personally I haven’t had any problems using them and have saved hundreds over the years without any significant loss of quality.
+So should you use compatible ink cartridges?
+The choice is yours but personally I haven’t had any significant problems using them and have saved (literally) thousands over the years without any obvious loss of quality.

-However it’s fair to say there’s more chance of being unlucky with compatibles – the odd one may not work and there are certainly a few cases where a bad set has ruined a printer although, as noted above, it’s likely that they’d have saved the user far more than the cost of the printer already.
+And there’s probably more chance of being unlucky with compatibles – the odd one may not work and, in my computer repair business, I have certainly seen a couple of cases where a bad set ruined a printer.
+However, those unlucky users had already saved far more than the cost of their printer already.

-So it is worth looking for good reviews (and lots of them) at Amazon etc rather than just buying solely on the lowest price, from unknown sources.
+So it is always worth looking for good reviews (and lots of them) rather than just buying solely on the lowest price, from unknown sources.